MSDE Recommended Early Childhood Curriculum

 Curriculum selection decisions need to consider the continuity of learning between the various ages of the early childhood program being implemented.
 If a publisher/vendor has received State recommendation of its curriculum for 4 year-olds but not for 3-year-olds, the program selecting that curriculum may use it in a mixed-age grouping of 3- and 4-year-olds.
 The program must, however, also provide approved documentation regarding differentiation for 3-year-olds.
 This accommodation does not apply to curricula that were State-recommended for 5-year-olds only.

-- Implementing an Individually Developed Curriculum: If MSDE evaluates and accepts it, a program seeking funding may choose to implement a curriculum that it has developed individually for its own use.
-The curriculum must not be a commercially-developed curriculum or portions of a commercially-developed program that the program has purchased.
-In this case, the program must submit a technical report for evaluation and acceptance by MSDE according to the evaluation process that was used to identify the list of State-recommended curricula.
+- Individually Developed Curriculum: A program may choose to implement a curriculum that it has developed individually for its own use if it is evaluated and accepted by MSDE.
+The curriculum must not be a commercially-developed or contain portions of a commercially-developed program that has been purchased.
 Guidelines for the individually developed curricula option can be found here (PDF).

 Looking for more information on the State-recommended curriculum for infants and toddlers?
 You’ll find all the details here.